Dev Error 6068 in Modern Warfare: How to Fix This DirectX bug

-- Players can’t launch Call of Duty: MW when the Dev 6068 issue arises.
+- Players can’t launch Call of Duty: Modern Warfare when the Dev Error 6068 issue arises.

-- To fix this issue, some players recommend updating the drivers or running the game with elevated privileges.
+- To fix this error, some players recommend updating the drivers or running the game with elevated privileges.

 - If you're running an AMD GPU, try underclocking it as well.